natalieagus/50002-2022/_lab/lab1.md

 To **maximize noise margins** we want to have the **transition** in the voltage transfer characteristic (VTC) of the `nand2` gate **centered halfway** between ground and the power supply voltage (3.3V)
 > Why?
 Ask yourself, and review the lecture on [digital abstraction](https://natalieagus.github.io/50002/notes/digitalabstraction).

-To determine the VTC for `nand2`, we’ll perform a `dc` analysis to plot the gate’s output voltage as a function of the input voltage using the following additional netlist statements:
+To determine the VTC for `nand2`, we’ll perform a `dc` analysis to plot the gate’s output voltage as a function of the input voltage using the following additional netlist statements.
+Paste this under the `nand2` and `inverter` declaration you made above in the new file.

 ```cpp
 * dc analysis to create VTC